fukangwei/New_Blog_MarkDown/C++语法详解/reverse函数.md

 ```

 &emsp;&emsp;Parameters: `first`, `last`: Bidirectional iterators to the initial and final positions of the sequence to be reversed.
 The range used is `[first, last)`, which contains all the elements between `first` and `last`, including the element pointed by `first` but not the element pointed by `last`.
-&emsp;&emsp;BidirectionalIterator shall point to a type for which swap is properly defined.
+&emsp;&emsp;`BidirectionalIterator` shall point to a type for which swap is properly defined.

 ``` cpp
 #include <iostream> /* std::cout */